Estate Planning: The Plain Work of Looking After Your Own

 In Missouri, plenty of people hesitate, thinking estate plans are grim business—maybe something for others, the old or folks with a pile of assets.
 That’s a myth.
 Planning is about steadiness.
 A will or trust isn’t just paperwork; it’s a handwritten line in the sand telling everyone you cared enough to look out for order, not chaos, when you’re gone.
 You protect what matters, not just what’s valuable.

 When you lay out your choices before you need to, you block a lot of confusion and family fights.
 Missouri’s intestate succession rules—how the state divvies up your estate if you leave nothing in writing—are carved in cold statute, not fit for the personal quirks and bonds that matter.
-These rules don’t know about a family rift or the value tucked into a watch or a farm.
 Clear planning makes sure your voice is the one they hear, even when you’re not standing there.

 Cutting Confusion When Times Are Already Hard